bravoserver/bravo/docs/plugins.rst

 Password
 --------

-Password authentication is an experiemental authentication scheme which directly authenticates clients against a server without consulting minecraft.net or any other central authority.
+Password authentication is an experimental authentication scheme which directly authenticates clients against a server without consulting minecraft.net or any other central authority.
 However, it is not correctly implemented in the Notchian client, and will not work with that client.